 Local or regional professional or practitioner groups, and local or regional groups for people who use health and social care services cannot register as stakeholders unless there is no national organisation that represents the group's specific interests.

-NICE is established as an England‑only body, and acknowledges that its guidelines are used in other countries in the UK.
+Although NICE is established as an England‑only body, our guidelines are used in other countries in the UK.
 We want our guidelines to be useful in these countries, so encourage stakeholders from anywhere in the UK to take part in developing them.

-The Committees are assisted by teams whose work covers quality assurance, guideline development, evidence review and support.
+The committees are assisted by teams whose work covers guideline development, evidence review and support, and quality assurance.

-NICE staff carry out quality assurance of the guideline to ensure that the process has been followed appropriately, and that the methods are clear and transparent.
-This includes ensuring that the reviews of the evidence and any economic analysis are up-to-date, credible, robust and relevant.
+NICE staff carry out quality assurance of the guideline to ensure that processes have been followed appropriately, and that the methods are clear and transparent.
+This includes ensuring that the reviews of the evidence and any economic analysis are up‑to‑date, credible, robust and relevant.
 They also check that there is a valid link between the evidence and the recommendations.
 These staff may also be responsible for commissioning the developer.
 Staff with responsibility for quality assurance must declare any interests, which are managed in line with NICE's policy on declaring and managing interests for board members and employees.
 Quality assurance takes place throughout development and during checks of the guideline after publication (surveillance).
 The responsibilities of NICE staff involved in guideline quality assurance are summarised below:

-The Centre Director is responsible for ensuring that the guideline is produced in accordance with this manual.
-The Centre Director is also responsible for appointing the Committee Chair and Committee members.
+The NICE centre director is responsible for ensuring that the guideline is produced in accordance with this manual.
+The centre director is also responsible for appointing the committee chair and committee members.

-The Associate Director is responsible for the development and quality assurance of the guideline (including the scope), and has delegated responsibility for approving the consultation draft and the final guideline, before approval by NICE's Guidance Executive.
-The Associate Director also advises the Committee Chair and the Developer on matters of method and process.
-For some guidelines, guideline commissioners help them with this.
+The NICE guideline lead is responsible for the development and quality assurance of the guideline (including the scope), and has delegated responsibility for approving the consultation draft and the final guideline, before approval by NICE's Guidance Executive.
+The guideline lead also advises the committee chair and the developer on matters of method and process.
+Guideline commissioning managers help them with this.

-The technical lead is responsible for ensuring the technical quality of the non‑economic evidence reviews.
-They also commission, coordinate and quality assure any fieldwork and quality assure any additional consultation with people affected by the guideline.
+The NICE technical lead is responsible for ensuring the technical quality of the non-economic evidence reviews.

-The Developer may be a team within NICE, or in an organisation contracted by NICE to develop guidelines.
-The Developer is responsible for scoping the guideline, supporting the Committee and writing the guideline in accordance with the Committee's discussions and decisions.
+The developer may be a team within NICE, or in an organisation contracted by NICE to develop guidelines.
+The developer is responsible for scoping the guideline, supporting the committee and documenting the recommendations, committee discussions and decisions, evidence reviews and methods.

 The evidence review team (comprising an information specialist, systematic reviewer and for most guidelines an economist) identifies, reviews and summarises the evidence, and undertakes economic analyses.
-This team may be within NICE, or an organisation contracted by NICE.
+Sometimes developers may commission other organisations to review the evidence.

 The information specialist identifies relevant literature to answer the review questions (see chapter 5), creates databases to manage the search results and keeps a log of search results and strategies.

-The systematic reviewer critically appraises the evidence, distils it into tables and writes brief summaries (including GRADE tables, GRADE-CERQual or evidence statements, if used) for presentation to the Committee (see chapter 6).
-The reviewer also summarises the main issues with the evidence for the Committee and contributes to their discussions.
+The systematic reviewer critically appraises the evidence, distils it into evidence tables and writes brief summaries (including GRADE tables, GRADE-CERQual or evidence statements, if used) for presentation to the committee (see chapter 6).
+The reviewer also summarises the main issues with the evidence for the committee and contributes to their discussions.

-The press team and communications lead support Committee members, the Developer, and NICE staff with responsibility for guideline quality assurance, on all aspects of communications, including contacts with the media and managing any issues, throughout guideline development and after publication.
+The media relations team supports committee members, the developer, and NICE staff with responsibility for quality assurance, on all aspects of communications, including contacts with the media and managing any issues, throughout guideline development and after publication.

-Editors from the publishing team work with the Committee, the Developer and NICE staff with responsibility for guideline quality assurance.
+Editors from the publishing team work with the committee, the developer and NICE staff with responsibility for guideline quality assurance.
 They ensure that the guideline and related products are written and presented in a way that is clear and accessible to a range of different audiences.
 They develop the NICE Pathway (which brings together everything NICE says on a topic in an interactive flowchart) and for some topics may produce a visual summary of the recommendations.

 The development time for guidelines is usually between 12 and 27 months (from the start of scoping to publication), depending on the size and scope of the topic.
 Figure 1.1 summarises the main stages.